Super50 Cup: History

 The next season saw even more changes.
-The North and South approach for the Windwards was scrapped, and it was instead split into a team for Saint Vincent and the Grenadines and another for the Rest of the Windward Islands (who finished last), a University of the West Indies team was introduced, and Canada returned.
-Neither team succeeded in the finals, though Canada could have reached the semi-final with a win over Trinidad and Tobago—however, they were bowled out for 55 in a 175-run defeat to finish third in the group.
-Trinidad and Tobago was then knocked out at the semi-final stage, while Barbados went on to win.
+The North and South approach for the Windwards was scrapped, and it was instead split into a team for Saint Vincent and the Grenadines and another for the Rest of the Windward Islands, a University of the West Indies team was introduced, and Canada returned.
+Canada nearly got to the semi-finals in their group game against Trinidad and Tobago.
+However, they were bowled out for 55 in a 175-run defeat to finish third in their group.
+T&T was later knocked out at the semi-final stage, while Barbados went on to win.
 The next season saw St Vincent compete with the Windward Islands again, while the West Indies Under-19 team replaced them—they finished fourth in their five-team group, and once again the four nation teams qualified for the final, with Guyana beating Barbados.

 The 2004–05 tournament saw a change to a format that's held for the last two seasons.
 The tournament—named the Regional One-Day Tournament for lack of a sponsor—was now held in Guyana and Barbados instead of Jamaica, and the traditional six teams competed, with Guyana reaching the final but falling to Trinidad and Tobago.
-The next season saw a change of name to the current, the KFC Cup, and Guyana won on the Duckworth-Lewis method after the umpires stopped the game after the 49th over with two runs to get.
+The next season saw a change of name to the KFC Cup, which Guyana won via the Duckworth-Lewis method.
+Since the umpires stopped the game after the 49th over with two runs to get.
 The Guyanese team had been offered the light earlier, but not realising they were ahead on Duckworth-Lewis, they chose to bat on, and it was enough to win the game.

-In December 2013, NAGICO Insurance was announced as the new title sponsor of the Regional Super50.
-The winning team will take home the Clive Lloyd Trophy – named in honour of the legendary former West Indies captain.
-The 2014 event will feature eight teams – Barbados, Combined Campuses & Colleges, Guyana, Jamaica, Leeward Islands, Trinidad & Tobago, Windward Islands and Ireland.
-The tournament will be televised live throughout the Caribbean on ESPN.
-Matches will be played from January 30 to February 16 in Trinidad and Tobago and there will be day/night fixtures.
+In December 2013, NAGICO Insurance was announced as the new title sponsor of the Regional Super50 with the winning team taking home the Clive Lloyd Trophy – named in honour of the former West Indies captain.
 In 2014, the WICB approved major changes to the regional domestic cricket structure, including extending the first-class season, fully professionalizing the first-class and list A game with six territorial boards contracting 15 players each for the extended season and an extending the regional 50-over competition to provide players with more opportunities to get experience, accumulate runs and wickets so they can stake a claim for a spot in the regional side.
+In February 2019 Bermuda based Colonial Group International was announced as the new title sponsors of the regional one day competition now dubbed the CG Insurance Super 50.